Susie Power (actress): Early roles

-Susie began her career at nine months old in a theatre production of The Lion King as Simba.
+Power began her career at nine months old in a theatre production of The Lion King as Simba.
 She followed this up with additional theatre works The Dream Warp, The Lost Toys and The Naughty Elf.

 Fair City

-In 2008 Susie made her television debut on Irish soap Fair City.
+In 2008, Power made her television debut on Irish soap Fair City.
 She played the role of Eleanor Daly until 2010.

 She returned to the role in 2015.
-In late 2015/early 2016 a storyline involving her mother (played by Una Kavanagh) poisoning her drew a lot of controversy.
+In late 2015/early 2016, a storyline involving her mother (played by Una Kavanagh) poisoning her drew a lot of controversy.